 You’ll find excellent fishing and flyfishing along the Merced and Tuolumne Rivers inside the park as well as in Lake McClure and Lake McSwain outside the park.
 If you haven’t tried flyfishing, you really should.
 Spend a few hours on the water with a fishing line arcing overhead, absorbing the sights and sounds of nature all around you.
 Local fishing guides can share information about where the fish are biting, and what flies to use, as well as providing the gear and teaching you how to cast a line your line.

 Climbing really rocks during fall in California.
 Sunshine, big granite walls, and cooler temperatures makes this an ideal time to explore Yosemite’s cliffs and ledges.
-If you haven’t done much outdoor climbing, hire a guide from Yosemite Mountaineering School (inside the park – closed for the 2020 season) or Southern Yosemite Mountain Guides (along quiet cliffs in the southern Yosemite region).
+If you haven’t done much outdoor climbing, hire a guide from Yosemite Mountaineering School or Southern Yosemite Mountain Guides (along quiet cliffs in the southern Yosemite region).
 These passionate local guides teach you how to manage your safety as you challenge yourself on vertical landscapes.

 View from the summit, overlooking Lake McClure at Exchequer Mountain Bike Park.
 Photo by Grant Parker